Delete Cassandra (NoSQL)

 The passed through example set.

-- conncetion The connection details for the Cassandra connection have to be specified.
+- connection This parameter is only available when the connection source parameter is set to predefined.
+The connection details for the Cassandra connection can be specified here.
 If you have already configured a Cassandra connection, you can select it from the drop-down list.
 If you have not configured a Cassandra connection yet, select the Cassandra icon right to the drop-down list.
 Create a new Cassandra connection in the Manage connections box.
 The contact points and keyspace name are mandatory.
 Range: configurable

 The consistency level for the Cassandra query.
 The consistency level